ShinATK/ComputerGraphics/Games101/03-Light Transport/libs/Ray Casting.md

 no need to recursive computing additional rays

-which means there will be many details lost.
+which means there will be many *details lost*.

+---

 # How to do Ray Casting?